SeqviriouM/english-courses/english.md

     + Back-formation - take a word and squish it down a little bit: *word "editor" was before word "edit"*, *butlers - butle*, *burglers - burgle*
     + Take the first letters of something and squish them together: *NASA*, *OMG*
 - You should make words because every word is a chance to express your idea and get your meaning across.

+# Lesson 30

+- solution - решение, раствор
+- vial - пробирка, флакон
+- irritants - раздражители
+- hand over the cryptographic “keys” - предоставить ключи шифрования
+- have been caught in the crossfire - попали под перекрестный огонь

+## Homework

+### Coursebook p.
+44 - 45

+**ex.
+1**

+1. IMA need an English language programme because the work in over 80 countries all over the world.
+And there are a lot of volunteers.
+2. The Human Resourse Department is responsible for planning the programme.

+**ex.
+2a**

+One of the main problem is budget.

+**ex.
+3b**

+1. *The English language training of the directors and senior staff*

+- Sven said to sent directors and senior staff to Britain.
+Quick way to improve English.
+- Don said it would be a bad effect on their business.
+- Delphine said they need everyone there to deal with the work.

+The decided to send 1 or 2 directors and a few senior staff.
+And offer for others class courses at free time.

+2. *The choice of British or American English*

+- Delphine suggested to hire two teachers (British and American)

+3. *The English training of the volunteers*

+- The budget is limited so, good luck :)

+**ex.
+4**

+1. know about
+2. will have
+3. are
+4. would work
+5. like
+6. idea
+7. good idea
+8. worth considering
+9. sure about

+## Workbook p.
+28 - 29

+**ex.
+1**

+1. If the government spends more money on language teaching, foreign language won't die out.
+2. If we teach languages in school, there won't be time for subjects like maths or science.
+3. Unless we work harder, we won't finish on time.
+4. If they revise more, they'll pass the exam.
+5. When I get to work, I'll check my diary.
+6. If we liave now we'll arrive on time.
+7. It won't cost much if you book now.
+8. You might learn more words, if you study more.

+**ex.
+2**

+1. I will see you tonight, unless you change your mind.
+2. We'll eat when you arrive.
+3. You'll forget your Frensh, if you don't us it.
+4. My daughter will start work ass a doctor as soon as she's qualified.
+5. No one will help uoi, if you don't ask.
+6. I won't come if I'm not invited.
+7. What will you say, if you see him?
+8. If the school doesn't offer French, where will you study it?

+**ex.
+3a**

+1. The government
+2. The children will need to be bilingual to get a job
+3. The children also need more important subjects like maths and science
+4. More language classes will cost more money.

+**ex.
+3b**

+1. might die out
+2. get a job
+3. culture
+4. maths or science
+5. costs money
+6. everybody speaks English

+**ex.
+5**

+1. False
+2. False
+3. False
+4. True
+5. True
+6. False
+7. False

+**ex.
+6**

+1. Some people believe that if more money and resources aren't given to traditional foreign language classrooms in the USA, languages such as French and German might die out.
+2. If we offer American Sign Language (ASL), we'll have enough students for three courses.
+3. Unless colleges offer these kinds of courses, deaf people will never really be part of society.
+4. One reason is because some colleges won't accept it as a language if you can't speak it.
+5. If ASL is equal to traditional languages, it will have the same number of words and emotional range.
+6. IF you understand and use sign language, you'll understand the world the same as in any other language.

+### Oxford Practice Grammar.
+Unit 145

+**ex.
+A**

+- nuisance - неприятность
+- clumsy - неуклюжий

+1. I'm sorry.
+If I had a dictionary I could look the word up.
+2. I've got so much to do.
+If I wasn't so busy I would write to my friends.
+3. It's a nuisance.
+If my back wasn't aching I could play tennis.
+4. Of course, if Claire loved Henry she would marry him.
+5. Nick's lost, but if he had a map he could find the way.
+6. You know, if he wasn't so clumsy he wouldn't have so many accidents.

+**ex.
+B**

+1. you wouldn't play
+2. we go
+3. I didn't play
+4. it would be
+5. you think
+6. you thought
+7. it would be
+8. it won't do
+9. I wouldn't get

+**ex.
+C**

+1. The phone doesn't work.
+2. It might rains.
+3. Mike isn't here.
+4. The spoon isn't silver.
+5. Sarah might calls.